Flipper-Community/flipper-community-wiki/flip-wiki/docs/troubleshooting.md

 # Troubleshooting
+It is recommended first that you check out the [^^Device Troubleshooting section of the official troubleshooting docs^^](https://support.flipper.net/hc/en-us) before proceeding below, as your question *may* be answered there.

-For guides to troubleshoot some of the more obscure Flipper Zero issues, see the items below.
+For guides to troubleshoot some of the more obscure Flipper Zero issues, see the items below:

+[TOC]

 ## Flipper Zero